kenziebottoms/kenzie-ink-v3/README.md

 ## Step 9 Requirements

-1. Add SASS to your project for all styling.
+1. [x] Add SASS to your project for all styling.
 You will need to change your Gruntfile and add an NPM package.

-2. None of the following should exist in your project:
+2. [x] None of the following should exist in your project:
-    * Hex colors (except in variable definitions)
+  - [x] Hex colors (except in variable definitions)
-    * Lots of repetitive CSS &mdash; if classes share the same properties, you should define that in one place and extend where needed
+  - [x] Lots of repetitive CSS &mdash; if classes share the same properties, you should define that in one place and extend where needed
-    * defining the class each time for different pseudoclasses; ex. having a `.card` and a `.card:hover` - use SASS nesting
+  - [x] defining the class each time for different pseudoclasses
+    - Ex. having a `.card` and a `.card:hover` - use SASS nesting

-3. You should make use of SASS things like:
+1. [x] You should make use of SASS things like:
-    * Variables for colors
+    [x] Variables for colors
-    * Extend common style
+    [ ] Extend common style
-    * Nest your classes
+    [x] Nest your classes